 Marunouchi Naka-dori Avenue is one of Tokyo's most elegant shopping boulevards; famous brands on Tokyo's Naka-dori include Burberry, Paul Smith and Hermes

 Make sure you include a stroll down grand and elegant Marunouchi Naka-dori Avenue, the showcase of the Tokyo Station area.
-This tree-lined street is closed to traffic at lunchtimes and is known for its chic cafes, restaurants and clothes stores.
+This tree-lined street is closed to traffic at lunchtimes and is known for its chic cafes, restaurants and designer clothes stores.

 Flagship stores on Marunouchi Naka-dori include Burberry, Paul Smith, Hermes and Emporio Armani.
 Naka-dori has some international class art work along its sidewalks including pieces by Michael Sandle and works on loan from the Hakone Open Air Museum.